Electric Power Interrupt Policy

 The purpose of this policy is to document the protocols to be followed when a power interruption occurs.

-Whenever Facilities Services receives notification of a power interruption, this information is to be communicated to the Public Affairs Office which will promptly notify the campus community through the established means of campus communication such as e-mail and voice mail.
-Based upon previous power interrupts, a prior review of building temperatures, and the residual effects of air conditioning, employees affected by the curtailment are expected to remain at their workstations for at least two hours after the curtailment of air conditioning.
+Whenever Facilities Management receives notification of a power interruption, this information is to be communicated to Strategic Communication which will promptly notify the campus community through the established means of campus communication such as e-mail and voice mail.
+Based upon previous power interrupts, a prior review of building temperatures, and the residual effects of air conditioning, employees affected by the curtailment are expected to remain at their workstations during the curtailment of air conditioning.
 During this period, all non-essential equipment and lighting should be reduced to a conservation level that does not interfere with normal operations.
-Employees may leave within the two-hour period based upon personal medical conditions or other factors at the discretion of the supervisor.
+Employees may leave based upon personal medical conditions or other factors at the discretion of the appropriate administrator.
 In order to continue with services such as phone coverage, where appropriate, one employee shall remain in each department until the end of the workday, on a rotational basis, to provide departmental coverage.
+The decision to close campus operations during a curtailment event will be made by the President or his designee.
 All employees permitted to leave the campus after the notification of a power interruption shall be coded as Administrative Leave (AL) for the remainder of their workday.
-Employees who provide coverage are to be given equivalent time off within 30 days of the date of the power interrupt.
+Employees who provide coverage during a power interruption are to be compensated in accordance with their respective collective bargaining agreement – Emergency Pay provisions.

 The dismissal of class is at the discretion of the instructor.